yorinasub17/concourse-gitea-release-resource/README.md

 By default all release assets will be downloaded.
 You can control this behavior using the `globs` input parameter.
 When provided, only assets that have a file name matching the file globs will be downloaded.

+The following metadata files will be available:

+- `id`: The Gitea ID of the release.
+- `name`: The release title.
+- `tag`: The Git tag for the release.
+- `target`: The target Git ref for the release.
+- `url`: The direct URL to the release page.
+- `body`: The release notes body for the release.
+- `timestamp`: When the release was published.

 ### `put`: Publish or update a release